-Watch: Summer squash should be firm, vibrantly colored, and up to 6 to 8 inches long.
+Watch: Summer squash should be firm, vibrantly coloured, and up to 6 to 8 inches long.
 Winter squash should be firm with skin tough enough to withstand a fingernail puncture.
 Its foliage will also begin to die back.

 Harvest: Cut the vine with a knife about ½ to 1 inch above the top of the squash, leaving a short stub.
 For summer squash, keep up with production by picking every other day.
 Remove and compost overripe squash you may have missed.